parse-community/docs/Parse-Server-Guide.md

 And with that, you will have a Parse Server running on port 1337, serving the Parse API at `/parse`.

-The easiest way to get started with Parse Server is to use the [sample Express project at the root of the Parse Server repo](/ParsePlatform/parse-server) which contains everything you need after setting a few parameters.

 # Database

 Parse Server uses [MongoDB](https://www.mongodb.org/) as the database for your application.
 If you have not used MongoDB before, we highly recommend familiarizing yourself with it first before proceeding.